wlw-benjaminbraendli/Server_observer/README.md

 The server was tested on a instance of lighttpd on a linux system.
 But it should be portable to other webserver and OS.

 ### Observer.html
+This is the html file of the website of the Taskmanager.

+### Service.html
-This is the html file, of the website.
+This is the html file of the website of the Servicetable.

 ### css/observer.css
 This file gives the website the look.
 There are only 3 classes, but this site uses not many more.